Skip to content

 4. Ship reconciliation.
 Do not call it enterprise-ready until you have a fallback truth pass.

 5. Evaluate a unified layer.
-If you need multi-CRM coverage, pick a platform that lets you mix unified models with pass-through proxying.
+If you need multi-CRM coverage, pick a platform that lets you mix unified models with pass-through proxying - and that has the security certifications your buyers will demand.

 FAQ